Rousing the embers of reverence

 In 2019 my family was broadsided.
 Our newborn boy, Patch, was diagnosed with a profound brain disorder.
-It wrecked my prideful ego and left me kneeling on the ocean floor.
+It wrecked my prideful ego and sent me down to kneel on the ocean floor.
 I’m still processing the reality of life with a disabled son, but I can tell you I am more fulfilled than ever before.

 This world is darkness and light.
 We are not in control.
 Never will be.
 And there is beauty in that chaos.

 I believe we'll never truly ‘understand’ life.
-Rationale and science are leaky ships for such high seas.
+Rationale and science can be leaky ships for these high seas.
 But, if our deliverance is in the deepest, darkest waters, we don't have to keep bailing them out.
-I don't suggest we abandon them, but once in a while... we can let go.
+I don't suggest we abandon them altogether, but once in a while... we can let them go.

 Feelings, trust, love – the stuff of story – will guide us on.